 Phase 5 – Management

-A brand is not a static thing.
+A brand is not static.
 It is a desired perception, and as such it lives in the minds of your customers.
 You don’t really own it.
 This means that in order to maintain the desired perception you want customers and prospects to have of you, you must constantly evaluate, foster, and manage the brand over time.

 This requires market research to understand how the presence of new competitors affects your position in the market as well as research to understand your target markets shifting desires, wants, needs, and perception of your brand.

-These 5 phases are used to guide the building of a great brand, and we hope by sharing our process you now hopefully understand the importance of branding thoughtfully and thoroughly, but also branding in the right order, and with the right people guiding you.
+These 5 phases are essential for building a brand, and we hope by sharing our process you now hopefully understand the importance of branding thoughtfully and thoroughly.